DEFRA/sroc-service-team/releasing/cha.md

 ### Update app version

 > IMPORTANT!
-Ensure you have checked out the main branch for the repo and performed a `git pull` to get the latest code first.
+Ensure you have checked out the `main` branch for the repo and performed a `git pull` to get the latest code first.

 We need to update the version held in the app to match our new version.
-This does mean changing a code file but you'll notice we don't create a PR.
-This and [updating the CHANGELOG](#update-the-changelog) are the exceptions.

-We do this to avoid polluting our CHANGELOGS with lots of `Update VERSION` and `Update CHANGELOG` entries.

-#### charging-module-api

-For the [CMA](https://github.com/DEFRA/charging-module-api/) update the version in the `package.json`.

-Make the change and then commit and push it.
+Update the version in the `package.json` then commit and push it.

 ```bash
 git add package.json